-Y Achievers, a national YMCA program, serves students of numerous racial, ethnic and socioeconomic groups from varying academic levels in pursuit of high educational and career goals.
-Y Achievers helps teens improve academic performance, develop a positive sense of self, build character, explore diverse college and career options plus interact with professionals who serve as role models.
+Achievers helps teens improve academic performance, develop a positive sense of self, build character, explore diverse college and career options plus interact with professionals who serve as role models.
+The YMCA Achievers Summit brings teens from across the nation together for personal growth and exploration.

 Hailing from NC but now supporting teens in Greater Boston, Ta serves as the Executive Director of Teen Development.
 She has been a champion for youth for over 15 years and brings extensive experience in education and youth development.
 Founding her own mentoring program called Passion & Purpose, she has remained committed to being a servant leader who collaborates with youth and their communities to empower them to enhance the resources they already possess, while supporting them in obtaining the resources they are seeking.
 She is excited to continue her journey on the Achievers Steering Committee and bringing teens across the country together for a “Homecoming” experience.